astroboyprograms/site-week2-project2-student-store-starter/README.md

 ### Core Features

-- [ ] User can click to expand the shopping cart in the left navigation.
+- [ x ] User can click to expand the shopping cart in the left navigation.
 - [ ] Users can click the '+' button on a product cart to increment that product in the shopping cart.
 - [ ] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
 If the count is zero, the product should be removed from the cart.
 - [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.